chuanxinlan/nnUNet/readme.md

 [common issues](documentation/common_problems_and_solutions.md).
 We now also provide [reference epoch times for several datasets and tips on how to identify bottlenecks](documentation/expected_epoch_times.md).

-Please read these documents before opening a new issue!
+Please fdsf read these documents before opening a new issue!

 # nnU-Net